pattern-lab/website/patternlabsite/docs/pattern-stylemodifier.md

 heading: Using styleModifiers
 ---

-**Note:** *styleModifiers were introduced in v0.7.0 of the PHP version of Pattern Lab.*
+**Note:** *styleModifiers were introduced in v0.7.0 of the PHP version and v0.14.0 of the Node version of Pattern Lab.*

 styleModifiers allow you to create a base pattern that you can easily modify by adding a class name to the pattern partial.

 ## Syntax